The Carnivore's Natural Diet in the Wild

 coyote or wolf; no one brushes their teeth.
 Their foods are raw and unprocessed."

-The closer we can approximate the raw diet that Nature has designed for canines, felines and ferrets to eat - a diet they have been eating successfully for eons - the more natural, digestible and appropriate their diet will be.
+The closer we can approximate our domesticated carnivores to the ideal ancestral diets of raw food that nature has designed for animals to eat - a diet they have been eating successfully for eons - the more natural, digestible and appropriate their diet will be.
 A whole raw foods, or prey model diet for our domesticated carnivores can be comprised of a combination of a variety of whole, raw, small carcasses, (for example small game hens, chickens, duck, quail, rabbits, mice, rats and/or fish) along with a variety of different parts of other, larger carcasses, (such as things like turkey, lamb, goat, pork, ostrich, emu, elk, venison and/or beef) which are fed over time in the relative proportions that are found in the average prey animal.

 Dr. Ian Billinghurst DVM - "Most of the disease problems we vets see are caused by only one thing - poor nutrition.

 Most modern dog owners are taught to believe that feeding dogs is such a difficult task.